Rhodes – Heraklion

 Ferries to Crete

-The Rhodes to Heraklion ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Rhodes to Heraklion takes approximately 11 hours and 7 minutes on ferries servicing this route.
-Rhodes to Heraklion ferry duration can range between 10 hours and 30 minutes and 11 hours and 45 minutes depending on the operator that you decide to travel with.
+The Rhodes to Heraklion ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Rhodes to Heraklion takes approximately 10 hours 45 minutes on ferries servicing this route.
+The ferry duration for the Rhodes to Heraklion ferry can range between 10 hours 15 minutes and 11 hours 45 minutes depending on the operator that you decide to travel with.

-The fastest ferry from Rhodes to Heraklion is with Blue Star Ferries in 10 hours and 30 minutes.
+The fastest ferry from Rhodes to Heraklion is with Blue Star Ferries in 10 hours 15 minutes.

-You can take an overnight ferry on the Rhodes to Heraklion route.
-The first overnight ferry departs at 17:01 and arrives in Heraklion at 03:30.
+There are overnight ferries from Rhodes to Heraklion.
+The first overnight ferry leaves the port of Rhodes at 17:01 and arrives in Heraklion at 03:30.

-You can book cabins on ferries that sail from Rhodes to Heraklion with Blue Star Ferries.
+There are cabins available on ferries from Rhodes to Heraklion with Blue Star Ferries.

 Unfortunately, pets are not allowed on ferries from Rhodes to Heraklion.

-Yes, cars are allowed on ferries from Rhodes to Heraklion with Blue Star Ferries.
+Yes, you can bring your car on the Rhodes to Heraklion ferry with Blue Star Ferries.

-The price of a ferry from Rhodes to Heraklion can vary between $30 and $506 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $64, prices can range from $30 and $116.
-The average price with a car is $337.
-Car prices can range from $150 and $506.
-Prices may vary for other vehicle types.
+The price of a ferry from Rhodes to Heraklion can vary between $31.57 and $123.36 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $57.65, with prices ranging from $30 and $111.
+The average price of a car passenger is $396.85, with prices ranging from $177 and $433.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 April 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Heraklion ferry.

-First class is available on the Rhodes to Heraklion ferry with Blue Star Ferries.
+First class is available on ferries from Rhodes to Heraklion with Blue Star Ferries.

 More routes than anyone else.